averbis/IRuta/README.md

 #### Run a Notebook
 Start a notebook by executing `jupyter-notebook` inside the virtual environment.
 Have a look at the example notebooks and tutorials in [notebooks](notebooks/).

-### Option 2: Running IRuta in a Docker container.
-The repository contains a Dockerfile.
-You can simply execute it by running the following two commands:
-* Build the docker image: `docker build -t iruta .`
-* Run the docker image: `docker run -p 8888:8888 iruta`

 ---
 ## Building IRuta Kernel on OS X / Linux from source